 What else will you find in Ireland Park Toronto?
 Well, besides the memorial slab, the main feature of the park is an art installation called Arrival.
 This is a collection of chilling, bronze, life-size statues by Irish artist Rowan Gillespie.
 There are five in total: skeletal human beings reaching for the sky, pleading with a God who seems to have abandoned them.
 One man –or woman—it's hard to tell – has collapsed, and lies in a heap on the ground.

-On the day I was there (St. Patrick's Day), I noticed that someone had placed a few coins in the outstretched palm, and laid a bouquet of flowers at the feet of anther statue, this one depicting a pregnant woman cradling her swollen belly.
 The five statues mirror a set of statues that stand on the harbour in Dublin: seven statues called "Departure".
 The difference in the number is meant to symbolize the proportion of victims who died en route.

 The park, unfortunately, isn't easy to find, tucked away as it is on a quiet quay behind a hulking, abandoned malting silo.
 You'd almost think that the city was ashamed of this place, and deliberately hid it from the tourists who flock to the fun-filled Harbourfront east of this barren little place.
 There is no clear signage from any main road, and when you finally wander down to the foot of Bathurst Street, through the island ferry parking lot, turn left and walk past a warning to Keep Off (Danger), the diminutive size of the park is quite disappointing.
 I've seen suburban backyards bigger than this.